KaustubhKaushik26/financial-document-analyzer-debug/README.md

 ### 2.2 agents.py (The AI Team) :

 **Identified Issue:**
 This file contained several critical errors that prevented the AI from working.
-The Language Model (LLM) was not being initialized correctly, which would cause a crash.
+The LLM was not being initialized correctly, which was causing a crash.
 The agents' tools were being assigned using an incorrect parameter name (`tool` instead of `tools`).
 Additionally, all agents were limited to a single step (`max_iter=1`), which severely restricted their ability to perform multi-step reasoning.

 **Implemented Solution:**
 - The `LLM` class from crewai was imported and used to properly configure the Google Gemini model.
 This solved the complex authentication and API connection issues.